StPetar/Java-Programming-1/README.md

-# S2-Prog
+# S1-Prog
-Semester 2 Java Programming Class
+Semester 1 Java Programming Class

-The assignment for this semesters prerequisite for the exam was to create a basic functions calculator(plus and minus functions) using only Strings.
+In this semester the prerequisite for the final exam was to create a basic calculator(plus and minus functions) using only Strings.

-We then had to expand the functions with other ones usually found in a calculator such as times and power of 2

-Ultimate goal was to be able to calculate a quadratic formula (ax^2+bx+c) using integer regardless of their lenght.
+After that I needed to expand the function of the calculator to such a point that the correct calculation of a quadratic formula(ax^2+bx+c) using integer, regardless of their lenght, would be possible.